-An example of simulation is shown graphically in Figure 2.
-Basically, it consists of generating a scenario file that describes the movement pattern of the nodes and a communication file that describes the traffic in the network.
-These files are used to produce trace files that are analyzed to measure various parameters.
-An excerpt of the trace files corresponding to the same example is shown in Table I.
+An excerpt of the trace files corresponding to the an example of simulation is shown in Table 1.
+Basically, it consisted of generating a scenario file that describes the movement pattern of the nodes and a communication file that describes the traffic in the network.
+These files were used to produce trace files that were analyzed to measure various parameters.

 The trace files are used to visualize the simulation using NAM, while the measurement values are used as data for plots with Tracegraph.
-The final graph and Hamiltonian cycle associated to the example network is shown in Figure 3where green is used to indicate the Hamiltonian cycle, blue is used for the inserted nodes and red is used for the edges deleted from the Hamiltonian cycle when inserting new nodes.
+The final graph and Hamiltonian cycle associated to the example network is shown in Figure 2, where green is used to indicate the Hamiltonian cycle, blue is used for the inserted nodes and red is used for the edges deleted from the Hamiltonian cycle when inserting new nodes.